 The M&IE per diem shall be paid directly to the traveler even where it can be shown that one traveler incurred the expenses on behalf of another.
 The applicable M&IE per diem, or fraction thereof, is payable to the traveler without itemization of expense or receipts.
 Reimbursement for actual expenses incurred during overnight travel for these expense categories is not permitted.
 Agencies may be more restrictive and pay the actual expenses up to the appropriate M&IE in place of maximum per diem.

 The M&IE Rate Table below provides individual meal reimbursement amounts, which are breakdowns of the M&IE per diem rates shown in the U.S. General Services Administration (GSA) CONUS/OCONUS Guideline tables.
 These rates should be used to determine the maximum meal reimbursement amounts for official business meals and/or the M&IE reduction.
 The M&IE must be reduced for the applicable meal when meals are provided at no cost during an overnight travel period.
 Refer to the Pro-rations and Reductions section for additional guidance.
 This M&IE Rate table should be used unless a traveler needs to make an adjustment for provided meals.
-In the instance that an adjustment is needed, rounding is optional.

 The table also lists the portion of the M&IE rate that is provided for incidental expenses (currently $5 for all tiers).